cl3968/NYCEats/README.md

 ## Overview

-Basically, this is a simpler Yelp focused on the resturants in NYC.
-Users can rank their favorite resturants and search results can be filtered by cuisine, borough, and price point.
-The search results will be displayed by how many people ranked that resturant as their top 5.
-Users can register and login to post reviews with pictures and rank resturants.
+Basically, this is a simpler Yelp focused on Asian resturants in NYC.
+Anyone can search restaurants and results can be filtered by name, cuisine, borough, and price point.
+Anyone can also choose a random restaurant on the site using a random generator.
+Anyone can register an account and become a user.
+Users can login to post reviews check how many reviews for each type of cuisine they have reviewed in chronological order.

 ## Data Model

 The application will store Users, Resturants and Reviews

 * users can have multiple reviews (via references)
-* reviews have content, timestamp, and images
+* reviews have content, timestamp, and the username of the user who posted it
-* each resturant will have cuisine, borough, price point, popularity, and reviews (by embedding)
+* each resturant will have name, cuisine, borough, price point, picture, and reviews (by embedding)

 An Example User: